 Although we loved almost every moment of our trip there are a few experiences that stand out above the others.
 Here are out most memorable experiences from our travels this year.

 Our Half Marathon through Angkor WatSigning up for the Angkor Half was perhaps the greatest mistake we ever made.
 Not only had we never run once before in our lives, but hopping from the brutal cold of winter to the blazing heat of the Cambodian summer was a huge mistake.
 We got our asses handed to us in more ways than one if you get what I am saying, making for a memorable race day.
 Luckily the backdrop was one of the wonders of the world helped ease the pain.
-We wrote more about our race for one of our great friends who runs the hilarious and inspirational running blog over at Run, Selfie, Repeat.

 #angkorwat half marathon was a success!!!
 We had to stop and take some photos!!! #cambodia #boboandchichi #travel A photo posted by Scott & Megan (@boboandchichi) on